OctoD/tiinvo/docs/modules/Obj.md

 ▸ **assign**<`T`, `U`\>(`target`, `source`): `T` & `U`

-Copy the values of all of the enumerable own properties from one or more source objects to a target object.
-Returns the target object.
+Copy the values of all of the enumerable own properties from one or more source objects to a new object.

+**important**: This will not mutate any object, it will always return a new one instead.

 **`Example`**